North Carolina Domestic Violence Defense Attorney

 Is Domestic Violence a Misdemeanor or a Felony in NC?

-Depending on the prosecutor trying the case, domestic violence can be charged as either a misdemeanor or a felony.
-If the defendant is convicted, whether it’s a misdemeanor or a felony has a big impact on the level of punishment he or she receives.
-A fine and up to a year in jail is typically the punishment for a misdemeanor; whereas felonies usually result in larger fines and lengthier prison terms.
+Depending on the prosecutor trying the case, domestic violence can be charged as either a misdemeanor or a felony charge.
+If the defendant is convicted, whether it’s a misdemeanor or a felony has a large impact on the level of punishment he or she receives.
+A fine and up to one year in jail is typically the punishment for a misdemeanor, whereas felonies usually result in larger fines and lengthier prison terms.

 Regardless of whether you are facing a misdemeanor or a felony, your future may be at stake.
 Seek the advice of a Jacksonville criminal defense lawyer to protect yourself against such a serious charge.